NLog/NLog.github.io/_posts/2025-04-29-nlog-6-0-major-changes.md

 The normal work-around is to send output to a queue, and let a background thread do the actual Console writing.
 But if the application threads are running at full speed, then they can easily produce more output than the background thread can handle.

-NLog has the ability to batch multiple LogEvents into a single write-operation, when combining the NLog ConsoleTarget with AsyncWrapperTarget (Ex. `<targets async="true">`).
+The NLog ConsoleTarget supports batch writing of multiple LogEvents in a single write-operation, when combined with AsyncWrapperTarget (Ex. `<targets async="true">`).
 When enabled then it would double the performance of the Console-output.
 This ability was introduced with NLog v4.6.8 and protected with the feature-flag `WriteBuffer`.

-NLog v6 enables this feature and will not use Console.WriteLine by default.
+NLog v6 enables batch-writing and will not use `Console.WriteLine` by default.
 The feature-flag has also changed name to `ForceWriteLine` (Default = false).
 If depending on console redirection where output must reach `Console.WriteLine`, then one can explicit assign `ForceWriteLine = true` for the NLog ConsoleTarget.